Sitecore/docker-images/experimental/nosif/README.md

 1. Sitecore version/role independent Docker files: Potentially only 1 dockerfile per topology+version that can build multiple roles within that topology.
 Reduces maintenance and duplicate Docker files.
 1. Sitecore license is removed from images and must be mounted in at `C:\license`.
 1. Solr for XM and XP on Windows has the Sitecore schema embedded like the Linux images.
 No need to remember "Populate managed schema" anymore.
+1. Certificates needed for XP is generated in it's own image and consumed from other images in the build stage.

 ## Todo's

-1. Get rid of setting AppPool to `LocalSystem` and set the needed permissions on c:\inetpub\wwwroot and certs store.
+1. Get rid of setting AppPool to `LocalSystem` and set the needed permissions on c:\inetpub\wwwroot using Set-Acl.
+1. Set read permission on AppPoolIdentity on installed certificates using Set-Acl.
+1. Set ssl flags on "xconnect" IIS site, ie `SslNegotiateCert`.
 1. ...

 ## Other ideas